How Much Money Kids Can Make With a Lemonade Stand

 States That Don’t Require a Business Permit for Lemonade Stands

-Yes, you read that correctly: a food service or business permit may be required if you live anywhere other than California, Colorado, Connecticut, Illinois, Louisiana, Missouri, Nebraska, Nevada, New York, North Dakota, Rhode Island, Texas, Utah, or Vermont; where you don’t need to have a permit to operate.
+Yes, you read that correctly, a food service or business permit may be required to run a lemonade stand if you live anywhere other than California, Colorado, Connecticut, Illinois, Louisiana, Missouri, Nebraska, Nevada, New York, North Dakota, Rhode Island, Texas, Utah, or Vermont, where you don’t need to have a permit to operate one.

-Whether you or your child actually gets ticketed is another story.
-I don’t think most police officers and other public officials want to bother little kids for making a couple of bucks.
-These laws are mostly in place so adults don’t try to game the system by creating a business for themself that avoids taxes and otherwise.
+Whether you or your child gets ticketed is another story.
+I don’t think most police officers or other public officials want to bother little kids for making a couple of bucks.
+These laws are primarily in place so adults don’t try to game the system by creating businesses for themselves that avoid taxes and other business laws.

-However, should your child open a lemonade stand without a permit, you could be facing fines of over a thousand dollars for not following state and local laws.
-This may sound absurd, but it is a reality in many locations.
+However, should your child open a lemonade stand without a permit, you could face fines of over a thousand dollars for not following state and local laws.
+This may sound absurd, but it is a reality in many areas.

 Double-check with your state, county, and city government offices to verify whether you do or don’t need a business license and vendor permit.